Padraig20/MultiCardioNER-2024/README.md

 - [roberta-es-clinical-trials-ner](https://huggingface.co/lcampillos/roberta-es-clinical-trials-ner) provides a ready-made NER model which already is good at detecting chemical entities and pharmacological substances as well as pathologic conditions - this would be suitable for both the first as well as the second track.
 - [bsc-bio-ehr-es](https://huggingface.co/PlanTL-GOB-ES/bsc-bio-ehr-es) has been trained on a large corpus of medical free text in Spanish (based on RoBERTa) and shows great understanding of this matter.

+## Transfer-Learning and Data Augmentation

+This focuses on Leonardo's fine-tuned model, which is proficient in detecting pathologic conditions as well as chemical entities and pharmacological substances in Spanish.
+Leonardo tested it on the dataset, but it still needs to be fine-tuned with the data provided by the organisers.
+The model currently recognises any disorder or sign/symptom, whereas MultiCardioNER seems to annotate only cardiovascular pathological conditions.
+This obtains an unsatisfactory performance.
+In addition, the other types of labels annotated by the model (e.g. anatomical entities or procedures) will need to be removed.

+To further fine-tune the model, we use data augmentation via external datasets, e.g. using clinical cases or reports for English, translate them automatically to Spanish, and then pre-annotate with a preliminary model; then, these new data or "silver standard" may be used to fine-tune the final model.
+Such a dataset is available on Huggingface, called [medical_mtsamples](https://huggingface.co/datasets/NickyNicky/medical_mtsamples) in English.
+I automatically translated it into Spanish, once again using the BRAT annotation format.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.